rzvpopescu/EasyOPC/readme.md

 ## Easy OPC
-Eeasy OPC is a .NET wrapper over the [OPC Foundation UA .NET](https://github.com/OPCFoundation/UA-.NET) library.
+Eeasy OPC is a .NET wrapper over the [OPC Foundation UA .NET](https://github.com/OPCFoundation/UA-.NET) library and can be used for OPC Server tags/singals retrieval,monitoring and updating in real time.

 ### Prerequiesites